sjbennett123/polarlarp/content/writing.md

 Try to give the cast some guidance on making the characters come alive.
 What do you say exactly how do you say it.
 What mannerisms will make the characters work.

+Remember to give your characters names.
+Use name lists such as the [Storygames Name Project](http://eakett.ca/sgnp/)

 ### Lore
 ### Advice